Midtown Square Mall (North Carolina)

+Defunct mall in Charlotte, North Carolina, U.S.

-Charlottetown Mall is a shopping mall located in North Carolina.
-The area’s first enclosed shopping mall, it opened on October 28, 1959.
+Midtown Square, formerly Outlet Square, then Charlottetown Mall, was a shopping mall located in North Carolina.
+The area's first enclosed shopping mall, it opened on October 28, 1959.
 Atlanta's Lenox Square opened two months earlier, but it was an open-air mall at first.
 The mall was situated on a 10 acre parcel on the southeastern fringes of Charlotte's "center city" area.
-Rouse Company was the mall's developers.
+The Rouse Company was the mall's developers.

+History

 Stores and design

 The 234000 sqft center featured one anchor store: Bon Marché, an Asheville, North Carolina–based department store with no connection to the Seattle-based retailer of the same name.
 Other major tenants included Colonial Stores supermarket, Rose's five and dime, Eckerd Drug and Milton's, a posh Ivy League haberdasher.
 The mall was mostly one-story, although the "Central Mall" (middle of the mall) featured a second level with an auditorium and an S&W Cafeteria.
 The "Central Mall" also featured a fountain, bird cages, and tropical foliage.

-Logo and Advertising
+Logo and advertising

 Charlottetown Mall had a distinctive crown logo that was on all of its public trash cans and on the door handles at all the entrances/exits.
 This logo was designed by Dorr M. Depew, owner/operator of Depew Advertising, the Charlotte firm that provided graphic and advertising support for the new mall.
 Depew also wrote and produced radio commercials for the new mall, using Edwin Franko Goldman's well-known concert march "On The Mall" as the musical background.

-Fate
+Decline and closure

 By 1964, Bon Marché had closed at the mall; their store was quickly replaced by Ivey's.
 Two other malls which opened in Charlotte – SouthPark Mall and Eastland Mall (in 1970 and 1975, respectively) soon grew to draw business away from Charlottetown Mall, causing the older, smaller mall to decline.

-Charlottetown was first renovated in the 1980s, when it was converted into an outlet center (though several traditional stores were retained) and renamed "Outlet Square".
+Charlottetown Mall was first renovated in the 1980s, when it was converted into an outlet center (though several traditional stores were retained) and renamed "Outlet Square".
 Ivey's converted its store to an outlet store before closing altogether.
 Eventually, the former Ivey's was taken over by Burlington Coat Factory.
 The mall was renovated a second time in 1989 and renamed "Midtown Square," and two parking garages were added.
 Unfortunately, neither of the renovations resuscitated the rapidly dying mall.
 The Colonial Stores was converted to a Big Star Markets, and later to Harris Teeter before closing in 1988.